- Paul Bennett, Director, Schoolhouse Consulting

 Mrs. Dare began her career as an elementary school teacher after graduating from the University of Western Ontario and London Teachers’ College.
 She later joined the Department of External Affairs and served in Hong Kong and Barbados.
 As a result of her concern for the state of education in Ontario, Mrs. Dare was one of the founding members of the Organization for Quality Education (OQE).
 She was OQE’s founding president, a director of the Society for Advancing Educational Research in Education, a member of the Advisory Committee on Judicial Appointments for the Province of Ontario (West and South), and the author of How to Get the Right Education for Your Child and Stairway to Reading.
 Mrs. Dare is a member of the editorial board of the Journal of School Choice.
 Mrs. Dare fervently wishes that Canadian public schools would shape up so that she could spend more time on reading, travel, movies, volunteer work, tennis, and bridge.

 Maddie Di Muccio, Vice President

-Maddie Di Muccio is a Municipal Town Councillor in Newmarket, Ontario.
-Since her term began, she has been outspoken regarding transparent and accountable government, appearing on the Michael Coren Show, Newstalk 1010, AM 640, and various print media, such as the National Post and the Toronto Star.
+Maddie Di Muccio is a former Municipal Town Councillor in Newmarket, Ontario.
+She has been outspoken regarding transparent and accountable government, appearing on the Michael Coren Show, Newstalk 1010, AM 640, and various print media, such as the National Post and the Toronto Star.
 Ms. Di Muccio has hosted local lectures on a series of "Empowering" groups of individuals and featuring prominent personalities, and she writes a bi-weekly column on York municipal issues in the Toronto Sun.
 Her priorities focus on children and youth issues and concerns.
 Ms. Di Muccio is the parent of three school-age boys.

 Nancy Wagner, Secretary-Treasurer